CatalogueLegacies/antconc.github.io/CONTRIBUTING.md

-*Library Carpentry builds on the work of [Software Carpentry][swc-site] and [Data Carpentry][dc-site].
-It uses the same contribution guidelines as these projects.
+*This module was developed as part of the project [Legacies of Catalogue Descriptions and Curatorial Voice: Opportunities for Digital Scholarship](https://cataloguelegacies.github.io/).
+It builds on the work of [Software Carpentry][swc-site], [Data Carpentry][dc-site] and [Library Carpentry][lc-site].
+It use contribution guidelines adapated from these projects.
 This can be found below.*

 ----

 # Contributing

-[Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and we welcome contributions of all kinds: new lessons, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.
+[Software Carpentry][swc-site], [Data Carpentry][dc-site] and Library Carpentry][lc-site] are open source projects, and welcome contributions of all kinds:

+- new lessons,
+- fixes to existing material,
+- bug reports,
+- and reviews of proposed changes are all welcome.

 ## Contributor Agreement